November 5, 2022–March 5, 2023

 27 September 2017–21 January 2018

 Thomas Ruff is the first major retrospective of the artist's work in London.
-Curated by Whitechapel Gallery Director Iwona Blazwick, the exhibition will span the full range of Ruff's photographic practice, from early series such as L’'Empereur, made in Paris in 1982, to his acclaimed Portraits begun in 1981, and his most recent press++ series based on archival newspaper clippings.
+Curated by Whitechapel Gallery Director Iwona Blazwick, the exhibition spans the full range of Ruff's photographic practice, from early series such as L’'Empereur, made in Paris in 1982, to his acclaimed Portraits begun in 1981, and his most recent press++ series based on archival newspaper clippings.
 As the artist told Aperture magazine, "I think photography is still the most influential medium in the world, and I have to deconstruct [its] conventions."

-The exhibition will be accompanied by a fully-illustrated publication including essays by David Campany and Sarah Jones.
+The exhibition is accompanied by a fully-illustrated publication including essays by David Campany and Sarah Jones.